sathvikbhagavan/trendtrackers/_portfolio/index.md

 - **Diffusion Potential**: The bioavailability scores (mean 0.69) suggest our drugs diffuse well, offering good efficacy potential.

 - **Solubility Checks**: The drugs exhibit moderate solubility (log solubility mean: -2.43), striking a balance between dissolving in blood and penetrating the non-polar viral membrane.

+We named the drugs as 1 to 10 as their chemical names are too long and uninteresting!

+{% include radar_plots_top_10_drugs.html %}

 ## Insights gained on illuminating the Path to Optimized HIV-1 Inhibitors 🧪💊